nbittich/adana/README.md

 - use help for help
 - use static build under dist/musl or use cargo build / cargo run
-- you can populate the db the first time by running restore (you must have the karsherdb.json from this repo saved on your current directory)

 Static build using MUSL: